 "Victims, Heroes, Survivors: Sexual Violence on the Eastern Front During World War II," Ph.D., University of Minnesota, 2004 by Wendy Jo Gertjejanssen.

 (Below are links to full text, abstract, and contact form.
 Contact form at bottom if you wish to contact me.)

 This information needs to be readily available to those interested, and I know that many do not have access to dissertations.
 This was a seven-year-long project, and to have it sit on a shelf in the library or be available only to those few who can find it throught the dissertation database in Michigan seems a shame.
 I don't believe most public libraries have the funding to access these academic databases.

 Here more people can read about the extent of the sexual violence that occurred by the Germans, Russians and other nationalities caught in the conflict between those two sides.
 It was not only the Russians who raped Germans during the war (raping one's enemy).
 The Russians raped women (and some men), whether Russian (their own), Ukrainian, or German, and so did the Germans, even Jewish women and others legally rendered untouchable with the racial laws.Perhaps someday the German government will acknowledge and apologize for the widespread system of sexual slavery (forced prostitution) the Germans instituted during World War II, and more people will be aware of the widespread occurence of rape against all kinds of victims, regardless of race or culture.

 This is a link to the full text.
 Here is the abstract.
-Contact form here or at bottom if you wish to contact me.
+A form is here or at bottom if you wish to contact me.

 My contribution to the Encyclopedia of Prisoners of War and Internment, 2nd edition, 2006, Grey House Pub, edited by Jonathan Vance.